myTerminal/getting-started-with-programming/web/03-javascript.md

 ## Beginning with JavaScript

 Got through a few [light theory lessons](http://htmldog.com/guides/javascript/) for JavaScript.
-Take a few initial steps in JavaScript by going through few of the most commonly used JavaScript constructs.
+Take a few initial steps in JavaScript by going through a few of the most commonly used JavaScript constructs.

 ## A Re-introduction to JavaScript